solarslurpi/GrowBuddies/docs/snifferbuddy.rst

 SnifferBuddy
 ************

-Sends out an mqtt message to the GrowBuddy broker with values for the air temperature, CO2 level, humidity readings, and whether the lights are on or off.
+SnifferBuddy sniffs out values for the air temperature, CO2 level, humidity readings.I also put in a photoresiter on top to let me know when the LEDs are on or off.
+The readings are sent out over wifi using mqtt to the GrowBuddy broker.

-Device
-######

 The one I made looks like this: